carbeck/ayerigrammar/README.md

 A Grammar of Ayeri
 ==================

 This is a renewed effort, started in July 2016, to revise and to expand on what can be found on the internet as _A Grammar of Ayeri_ ([PDF, January 2011](https://rawgit.com/carbeck/ayerigrammar/master/misc/ayeri_grammar_2011.pdf)).
+You can also already take a look at the [most recently compiled PDF of the current working draft](https://rawgit.com/carbeck/ayerigrammar/master/grammar.pdf) (see the [file's history](https://github.com/carbeck/ayerigrammar/commits/master/grammar.pdf)).

 I had been leaving this earlier documentation attempt in a very sorry and unfinished state for over 5 years before finally returning to it, prompted by a [class on constructed languages](http://www.sfs.uni-tuebingen.de/~abuch/16ss/conlang.html) at the University of Tübingen in the summer semester of 2016, which used Ayeri as one of its objects of study.
 I hope that by using LaTeX and GitHub, the whole process of editing will be more easy to handle and more transparent than when I was trying to work with one big LibreOffice document before.
 If you feel inclined to do so, you can report issues on the [repository page](https://github.com/carbeck/ayerigrammar).